Covid-19 notice: we’re open for business. You can get a free online consultation by clicking here.

 As with all our kitchens, the units are designed and built like a piece of high quality furniture; for example, the entire six-unit section on the window wall is one single piece, including the dishwasher (to left of the sink) and two "magic" corners.
 You will not see any unsightly joints between individual units here.

 "Everything has a home in this kitchen.
 A variety of storage solutions offer easy access to everything you need in your kitchen"

 Features of this kitchen

 The peninsular is ideal for this room layout as it gives a place to relax or eat whilst keeping out of the working area of the kitchen.
-We made use of the space underneath by building a bookcase, wine rack and on the back the was a tray space and a stack of 4 drawers.
-It's finished with a thick wooden top really makes a statement.
+We made use of the space underneath by building a bookcase, wine rack and on the back a tray space and a stack of four drawers.
+It's finished with a thick wooden top to really make a statement.